ka65359/kai-kong-music-lib/README.md

 4. Run `npm run start`
     - If you see issues regarding `/core` not being found, run `npm run postinstall`
 5. To successfully run this app from localhost you will need to use the `--disable-web-security` in Chrome to avoid CORS errors.

-**Note:** To see information about what other scripts are available run `npm run scripts`.
+If you would like to only see the documentation you can run `npm run start:server` **Note:** To see information about what other scripts are available run `npm run scripts`.

 ## Technologies
 - Basic web application (`react`)